derollins/playNano/docs/analysis.rst

 ========

-The analysis system in **playNano** provides a provenance-aware pipeline for running a variety of analaysis modules including built in modules for feature detection and particle tracking on AFM image stacks.
+The analysis system in **playNano** provides a provenance-aware pipeline for running a variety of analysis modules including built in modules for feature detection and particle tracking on AFM image stacks.
 Analysis steps produce structured results (counts, tables, tracks, summaries) that are stored on the AFM stack and recorded with full provenance for audit